Wroclaw - guide Poland

 The city hosts many cultural events and festivals, including the Wrocław Film Festival and the "Jazz nad Odrou" festival, a tradition since 1964.

-The city is home to an opera house, many theaters, concert halls, galleries and museums that offer a wide range of cultural experiences.
+The city is home to an opera house, many theaters, concert halls, galleries and museums.

 Sights and attractions